-He is chairman of the Senate Judiciary Committee, and a member of the Senate committees on Appropriations, Banking and Insurance and Consumer Protection and Professional Licensure.
-In addition, he has served on the Pennsylvania Commission on Sentencing, the Task Force on Death Penalty Litigation in Pennsylvania and the Statewide Steering Committee on Court Automation.
-He currently serves as chairman of the Joint State Government Commission’s Task Force on Decedents’ Estates Laws, the Task Force on Domestic Relations Law and the Task Force on Adoption Law.
+He was chairman of the Senate Judiciary Committee, and a member of the Senate committees on Appropriations, Banking and Insurance and Consumer Protection and Professional Licensure.
+In addition, he served on the Pennsylvania Commission on Sentencing, the Task Force on Death Penalty Litigation in Pennsylvania and the Statewide Steering Committee on Court Automation.
+He also served as chairman of the Joint State Government Commission’s Task Force on Decedents’ Estates Laws, the Task Force on Domestic Relations Law and the Task Force on Adoption Law.
 As a member of the Commission on Judicial Reform, he participated in development of recommendations to improve the process of judicial selection and was prime sponsor of constitutional amendment legislation to revise the state’s system of judicial discipline.
-He serves on the State/Federal Assembly of the Law and Justice Committee, the National Conference of State Legislatures Criminal Justice Committee, and the Criminal Justice Task Force of the American Legislature Exchange Council.
+He served on the State/Federal Assembly of the Law and Justice Committee, the National Conference of State Legislatures Criminal Justice Committee, and the Criminal Justice Task Force of the American Legislature Exchange Council.
 He is a board member of the Southeastern Pennsylvania Transportation Authority.
 He was chairman of the Senate Impeachment Committee during the 1994 impeachment trial of former Pennsylvania Supreme Court Justice Rolf Larsen.
 He has also served on the Pennsylvania Higher Education Assistance Agency Board.

 Mr. Greenleaf is the author of Pennsylvania Megan’s Law, the Grandparent Custody Law, the Rails to Trials Act, the Health Club Consumer Protection Act, the Puppy Lemon Law, the “No Means No” rape law, the Amusement Ride Inspection Act, the Missing Children Act, and the Divorce Code Reform Act and the Divorce Mediation Act.
 He was also prime sponsor of a law that extends the period of legal recourse for abused children, the constitutional amendment allowing for the option of electronic testimony for child victims and witnesses, the law requiring tougher penalties for cruelty to domestic animals and the law allowing extended sentences when baseball bats are used in violent criminal acts.

 In addition to his interest in criminal justice and judicial issues, Mr. Greenleaf sponsored numerous consumer protection initiatives relating to telemarketing controls, octane level testing, the travel industry and the expansion of the Lemon Law to leased vehicles.
 His resolution created the Joint State Government Commission on Adoption Law to address adoption issues.
 He is a sponsor of environmental legislation, including bills on recycling and natural resource conservation, and rails to trails.
-He also is the sponsor of legislation to improve public access to government records.
+He also was the sponsor of legislation to improve public access to government records.

 Mr. Greenleaf has prime sponsored 115 Bills that were signed into law.
 These laws ranged from defending our children (i.e., Child Witness Testimony) to protecting consumers from “lemon” motor vehicles, to enhancing the beauty of Pennsylvania via a “Rails to Trails” law to law enforcement initiatives such as “Megan’s Law.”
 Mr. Greenleaf’s laws also included public health matters like ” DES ” education to establishing a Bill of Rights Day in Pennsylvania to transportation matters such as permitting emergency vehicles unobstructed access to the turnpike.